misketmuskat/berkantgultekin/content/about.md

 ---
-title: "About" # in any language you want
+title: "about" # in any language you want
 layout: "about" # is necessary
 # url: "/archive"
 #description: "who is the author of the blog devmedeiros"